RoboVikings8698/8698-FTC-Robotics/FtcRobotController-10.1/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     }

+///

     Periodic Functionj call, useful to call function periodic in any class that extends periodicm at specific rate
-    //Create object of periodic of specified class PeriodicScheduler.register(driveTrain); //this is inside main in "int"
+    //Create object of periodic of specified class PeriodicScheduler.register(driveTrain); //this is inside main in "int" for subsystems, and if you need periodic of "subsystem" of a subsystem, just place this into subsystem int
     //runs in the loop
     PeriodicScheduler.runPeriodically();//updates periodic class

-    to add periodic function to specific class add this extends Periodic in the contructor add super(5000, 0);  // Run every 1000ms (1 second), no offset
+    to add periodic function to specific class add this extends Periodic in the contructor add super(1000, 0);  // Run every 1000ms (1 second), no offset at the end of teh class creat function    @Override public void periodic() here you can put all of your code you wan periodicaly to run